 Aware of the suffering caused by sexual misconduct, I am committed to cultivating responsibility and learning ways to protect the safety and integrity of individuals, couples, families, and society.
-Knowing that sexual desire is not love, and that sexual activity motivated by craving always harms myself as well as others, I am determined not to engage in sexual relations without mutual consent, true love, and a deep, long-term commitment.
-I resolve to find spiritual support for the integrity of my relationship from family members, friends, and sangha with whom there is support and trust.
+Knowing that sexual desire is not love, and that sexual activity motivated by craving always harms myself as well as others, I am determined not to engage in sexual relations without true love and a deep, long-term commitment made known to my family and friends.
 I will do everything in my power to protect children from sexual abuse and to prevent couples and families from being broken by sexual misconduct.
-Seeing that body and mind are interrelated, I am committed to learn appropriate ways to take care of my sexual energy and to cultivate the four basic elements of true love - loving kindness, compassion, joy, and inclusiveness - for the greater happiness of myself and others.
-Recognizing the diversity of human experience, I am committed not to discriminate against any form of gender identity or sexual orientation.
+Seeing that body and mind are one, I am committed to learning appropriate ways to take care of my sexual energy and cultivating loving kindness, compassion, joy and inclusiveness - which are the four basic elements of true love - for my greater happiness and the greater happiness of others.
 Practicing true love, we know that we will continue beautifully into the future.